 This guide is intended to be a basic introduction to the Library's mathematics resources and services.
 You will find further general information - including opening hours and borrowing rights, and a link to the Library catalogue - on the Library web pages.
-More specific information and links to external sources of information is detailed on the Library's subject page for Mathematics.
+More specific information and links to external sources of information are detailed on the Library's subject guide for Mathematics.

 Finding your way around

 The University of Manchester Library consists of the Main Library and Alan Gilbert Learning Commons, at the heart of the Oxford Road Campus, together with several site libraries.
 A map of the library sites is available to download

 Library Search allows you to search for and access resources (articles, books, journals, images, video etc.) held by or subscribed to by The University of Manchester Library using a single search box.
 It pulls together many of the Library’s systems and allows you to search across them simultaneously.
 For further benefits, such as requesting or recalling items, signing into Library Search is recommended.